hbprosper/INFN-SOS/README.md

 ```bash
 conda update root
 ```
 taking care to do so in the desired conda environment, here __sos__.

-(Alas, the Mac is no longer the ``dream machine" it once was.
-After upgrading to macOS Monterey Version 12.3.1 and Xcode Version 3.2 on my M1 MacBook Air, __root__ no longer works on my Mac!
+(Unfortunately, after upgrading to macOS Monterey Version 12.3.1 and Xcode Version 3.2 on my MacBook Air with the M1 chip, __root__ no longer works on my Mac!
 I hope you have better luck.)

 ### Other Packages